 The Resurrection Of Pokémon

-Unless you have been living on Jupiter for the past fortnight, you will have noticed the inescapable hysteria surrounding the 2016’s hottest new gaming fad – Pokémon Go.
-The app has taken the world by storm becoming the most downloaded app since its initial release on July 6th.
+Unless you’ve been living on Jupiter for the past couple of weeks, you’ve probably noticed the frenzy surrounding 2016’s hottest gaming phenomenon—Pokémon Go.
+The app has taken the world by storm, quickly becoming the most downloaded app after its release on July 6th.
+Millions of players log in each day to hunt virtual creatures in real-world locations.
+But how did this game evolve into such a cultural sensation?

 red-blue